Radiative transfer

 The Photon class is defined in $DISCHARGE_HOME/Source/RadiativeTransfer/CD_Photon.H

-When defining the McPhoto class, the particle’s absorption coefficient is computed from the implementation of the absorption function method in RtSpecies.
+When defining the McPhoto class, the particle’s absorption coefficient can be computed from the implementation of the absorption function method in RtSpecies.

 Generating photons